unixorn/awesome-zsh-plugins/README.md

 * [you-should-use](https://github.com/MichaelAquilina/zsh-you-should-use) - ZSH plugin that reminds you to use those aliases you defined.
 * [youtube-dl-aliases](https://github.com/katrinleinweber/oh-my-zsh-youtube-dl-aliases) - Adds `yt` aliases to download videos from YouTube.
 * [youtube-dl](https://github.com/joow/youtube-dl) - Simple plugin for [youtube-dl](https://youtube-dl.org/).
-* [z-a-bin-gem-node](https://github.com/zinit-zsh/z-a-bin-gem-node) - Zinit extension that a) exposes binaries without altering `$PATH`, b) installs Ruby gems and Node modules and easily exposes their binaries, c) updates the gems and modules on update of the associated plugin or snippet.
+* [z-a-bin-gem-node](https://github.com/zinit-zsh/z-a-bin-gem-node) - Zinit extension that exposes binaries without altering `$PATH`, installs Ruby gems and Node modules and easily exposes their binaries, and updates the gems and modules when the associated plugin or snippet is updated.
 * [z-a-man](https://github.com/zinit-zsh/z-a-man) - Zinit extension that generates man pages for all plugins and snippets.
 * [z-a-patch-dl](https://github.com/zinit-zsh/z-a-patch-dl) - Zinit extension that downloads files and applies patches through the provided `dl''` and `patch''` ices.
 * [z-a-rust](https://github.com/zinit-zsh/z-a-rust) - Zinit extension that that installs rust and cargo packages inside plugin directories.